chinglinwen/s2http/README.md

 # s2http

-Convert socks proxy to a http proxy
+Convert socks proxy to a http(s) proxy

 # Prerequisite

-A socks proxy(probably a client) is listening
+A socks proxy (probably a client) is listening

 It may not directly connect to a socks server